DECODEproject/whitepaper/architectural_principles.md

 ### Privacy Design Strategies

-As described in (Colesky et. al. 2016) a privacy design strategy specifies a distinct architectural goal in privacy by design to achieve a certain level of privacy protection.
+As described in [@PrivacyDeisngStrategiesColesky16] a privacy design strategy specifies a distinct architectural goal in privacy by design to achieve a certain level of privacy protection.
 It is noted that this is different from what is understood to be an architectural strategy within the software engineering domain.
 Instead our strategies can be seen as goals of the privacy protection quality attribute (where a quality attribute is a term from software engineering describing non-functional requirements like performance, security, and also privacy).
 In the description of privacy design strategies we frequently refer to processing of personal data.
 Engineers should be aware that the legal concept of processing is broader than what a typical engineer understands processing to mean.
 In what follows we use the legal interpretation of processing, which includes creating, collecting, storing, sharing and deleting personal data.